By Saurav · saavos

 That's a real omission, not a minor one.

 There's a meaningful quality gap between Claude Sonnet and GPT-4o-mini on the kinds of questions a support or sales chatbot handles daily.
 Not on coding benchmarks.
-On things like: "What's included in your Pro plan?" when the answer requires synthesizing three different sections of a pricing page.
+On things like: "What's included in your Builder plan?" when the answer requires synthesizing three different sections of a pricing page.
 Or "Does this integrate with Shopify?" when the doc is written in a way that requires inference, not just retrieval.

 GPT-4o-mini is optimized for cost.
 That's its design goal.
 Anthropic built Sonnet for a different tradeoff — closer to Opus-level reasoning at a price point that makes it practical at scale.
 That distinction shows up in edge-case questions.
 The bot either handles them or hedges appropriately instead of guessing.
 For a solo founder where every visitor interaction matters, that's a meaningful difference.